microsoft/microsoft-ui-xaml/docs/contribution_handling.md

 # WinUI Repo Contribution Handling

-The WinUI repo is intended both as a place for the WinUI community to discuss development with each other, and as a place to provide insight into upcoming changes and bug fixes the WinUI team is working on before updates are released.
+The WinUI repo is intended as a place for the WinUI team to gather community feedback and provide insight into bug fixes that the team is working on before updates are released.
 Here, we'll outline how we handle feature requests and bugs that the community opens.

 ## Issues